cschreib/fastpp/README.md

 At similar code size, deciding if a code is more complex than another is a subjective question, especially if the languages are not the same.
 While C++ has suffered from a reputation of being an obscure language for many years, the situation has vastly improved with the 2011 version of the C++ standard, on which FAST++ relies greatly.
 These changes made C++ much more expressive and clear, and as always without compromising on performances.
 It is therefore my opinion that the code of FAST++ is *not* complex nor obscure, at least not more than that of FAST-IDL, but this is the opinion of one who has always programmed in C++.

+# Differences with FAST

+While the implementation of FAST++ was designed to resemble FAST-IDL as much as possible, some aspects of FAST-IDL were not preserved.
+These are listed here.

+## Photometry
+ * The default "zero point" of the fluxes is 23.9 instead of 25.
+This means that your input fluxes are expected to be given in micro Janskys by default.
+You can of course specify your own "zero point" if this is not the case, as in FAST-IDL.
+ * If a galaxy has no measured flux in a band (i.e., we have no information about it), the _uncertainty_ must be set to a negative value or "NaN".
+Note that there is a difference between "no measured flux" and "non-detection": the latter provides information that the fit can use.
+In FAST-IDL the _flux_ had to be set to -99, which was problematic because -99 could be a valid flux measurement (i.e., a non-detection).
+ * The input photometry catalog can contain columns starting with "F" or "E" which are not flux columns, provided the "F" or "E" is not followed by numbers.
+In FAST-IDL a catalog containing such columns was rejected.

+## Spectra
+ * The template error function is now also applied to the spectra, as for the photometry.
+In FAST-IDL this was not the case.
+ * Galaxies with a spectrum can still use the input photo-z.
+In FAST-IDL their photo-z was ignored.
+ * An alternative format for the spectrum file is allowed (see [Better treatment of spectra](#better-treatment-of-spectra) below), but the old format is still supported.
+ * The ```bin``` column is used in FAST++ to combine multiple spectral elements into one before the fit, using inverse variance weighting, which can speed up computations if the spectral resolution is very high.
+In FAST-IDL only the first element in a bin was used.

+## Photo-z
+ * If an input photo-z is negative, FAST++ will simply ignore the photo-z and let the redshift vary freely.
+In FAST-IDL a galaxy with a negative photo-z was ignored completely.
+ * The way photometric redshifts are used in the fit is quite different by default, but it can be made to reproduce the original behavior of FAST-IDL.
+See [Photometric redshifts from EAzY](#photometric-redshifts-from-eazy) below.

+## Monte Carlo uncertainties
+ * The way FAST++ computes uncertainties using the Monte Carlo simulations is different from FAST-IDL, and this can lead to small differences in the resulting confidence intervals.
+This should not be significant.

 # Additional features

 In addition to the base feature set provided by FAST-IDL, FAST++ has a number of additional feature, some of which you can enable in the parameter file.
 These features are all listed below.